-The term single source single path refers to one path in a single application to be used to process both single-byte and multibyte code sets.
-The single source single path method eliminates all ifdefs for internationalization.
+The term single-source single-path refers to one path in a single application to be used to process both single-byte and multibyte code sets.
+The single source single path method eliminates all ifdefs for globalization.
 All characters are handled the same way, whether they are members of single-byte or multibyte code sets.

-Single source single path is desirable, but it can degrade performance.
+Single-source single-path is desirable, but it can degrade performance.
 Thus, it is not recommended for all programs.
-There may be some programs that do not suffer any performance degradation when they are fully internationalized; in those cases, use the single source single path method.
+There may be some programs that do not suffer any performance degradation when they are fully globalized; in those cases, use the single-source single-path method.

-The following fully internationalized version of the foo utility supports all code sets through single source single path, code-set independent programming:
+The following fully globalized version of the my\example utility supports all code sets through single source single path, code set independent programming:

 '''

 /

-COMPONENT NAME:
+COMPONENT_NAME: